I make a batch of this most weeks because it fits into almost any meal without much thought.

 Preparing chicken salad chick copycat in a home kitchen

-Cook the Chicken Properly
+Cooking the Chicken Properly

-Mix the Dressing and Toss
+Mixing the Dressing and Assembling

 Flavor Variations and Serving Ideas